paris3200/WunderAPI/docs/basic_usage.rst

 Basic Usage
 ===========

-WunderAPI can be ran using the *weather* command.
+Weather can be ran using the *weather* command.
 The help function shows which options are available.

 .. code-block:: bash